Museum of the Revolution (Cuba)

-The Museum of the Revolution (Museo de la Revolución) is located in the Old Havana section of Havana, Cuba, in what was the Presidential Palace of all Cuban presidents from Mario García Menocal to Fulgencio Batista.
+The Museum of the Revolution (Museo de la Revolución) is located in the Old Havana section of Havana, Cuba, in what was the presidential palace of all Cuban presidents from Mario García Menocal to Fulgencio Batista.
 The building became the Museum of the Revolution during the years following the Cuban Revolution.
-The palace building was attacked by the Directorio Revolucionario Estudiantil in 1957.
+The palace building was attacked by the Directorio Revolucionario 13 de Marzo in 1957.